Thriving on Campus

 First Year Connections

-The First Year Connections program helps first year students make a successful transition to university life by preparing them to achieve their personal and academic goals.
+The First Year Connections program helps first year students make a successful transition to university life by connecting them with peer mentors who are trained in providing resources and support.

 Gender and Sexuality Resource Centre

-The Gender and Sexuality Resource Centre (GSRC) aims to be a safe(r) space for Carleton students of all gender identities and sexual orientations through education, advocacy, and support.
+The Gender and Sexuality Resource Centre aims to create a safe(r) environment for the 2SLGBTQIA+ community on campus through education, advocacy and unwavering support.

 Graduate Students' Association (GSA)